 As I progressed in the bluegrass world, I naturally learned more fiddle tunes and would call them more frequently at jams.
 Turkey in the Straw was on my short list of tunes at the beginning of my journey – it was easy and most people knew it.
 I called it frequently.

-Eventually, I started finding that some of my favorite fiddle tunes had lyrics.
+Eventually, I found some of my favorite fiddle tunes also had lyrics.
 Songs like Whiskey Before Breakfast, Old Joe Clark, and the Girl I Left Behind all have lyrics which vary slightly depending on who’s playing them.
-Some were funny (Old Joe Clark lyrics make me laugh at least), others are just like any other song (Big Sciota comes to mind).
-It’s super rare that I hear anyone sing the lyrics for these fiddle tunes – but from a historical perspective, it provides some additional context into either the author or the times the tunes were played.
+Some are funny (Old Joe Clark lyrics make me laugh at least), others are just like any other song (Big Sciota comes to mind).
+It’s super rare that I hear anyone sing the lyrics for these fiddle tunes – but from a historical perspective, it provides some additional context into the author and the times the tunes were written.
 Big Sciota for example is about a river in Ohio and the lyrics make that more obvious.
 Whiskey Before Breakfast is a tough-in-cheek song about getting drunk and having fun. etc.

 Turkey in the Straw was originally called “Zip Coon”